Skip to main content

 In addition to a red blinking light, your smoke detector might try to get your attention in a few other ways.
 Here are some other signals your detector might use and what they could be trying to tell you.

-Flashing green light on smoke detector
+Flashing green light

 Like a flashing red light, a flashing green light can have a few different meanings.
 Many smoke detectors use a green light in place of a red light.
 For example, a blinking green light could be trying to tell you that your batteries are low.

 Some hard-wired detectors also use a flashing green LED light as part of an alternating current (AC) power upcycle.
 Whenever your home recovers from a power outage, a green light on the detector may flash periodically to indicate that the device is gathering energy from a power source (your home).
-The LED indicator will stop flashing and become a steady green once the detector has enough power.
+The LED indicator light will stop flashing and switch to a steady green once the detector has enough power.

-Solid green light on smoke detector
+Solid green light

 Generally, a solid green light on your smoke detector means that it’s working properly.
 If the green light goes off, you know that there’s no power going to the system.
 As mentioned, a solid green light can also mean that your detector has finished its power upcycle.

-Periodic chirping noises
+Periodic chirping sound

 You’ll usually hear a loud chirping noise every 20 to 30 seconds when a smoke detector’s batteries are getting low.
 Take heed and replace the batteries in your device.

-Other factors like dust can also cause your system to chirp periodically.
-That's why it's important to maintain your smoke detector properly and replace it when necessary.
+Other factors, like dust, can also cause your system to chirp periodically.
+That’s why it’s important to maintain your smoke detector properly and replace it when necessary.

 Smoke detector troubleshooting and maintenance